Bwindi forest national park

 Other animals

-For the bird lover, 23 particular species characteristic to the Albertine Rift, with 14 species found nowhere else but the Bwindi forest, among them the African green broadbill, white-tailed blue flycatcher, brown-necked parrot, white-bellied robin chat and Fraser’s eagle owl.
+For the bird lover, 23 species are characteristic of the Albertine Rift.
+With 14 species found nowhere else but the Bwindi forest.
+Among them are the African green broadbill, white-tailed blue flycatcher, brown-necked parrot, white-bellied robin chat, and Fraser’s eagle owl.

 There are also roughly 300 butterfly species.